shubhamgupta2901/cheatsheets/sheets/android/Background Processing in Android.md

 * Android supports the usage of the ```Thread``` class to perform asynchronous processing.
 Android also supplies the ```java.util.concurrent``` package to perform something in the background.

-* The problem with threads is if you need to update the user interface from a new Thread, you need to synchronize with the main thread i.e you will have to wait in the main thread for this new thread to complete its execution and join to main thread before we can update the user interface.

 * This issue can be solved using **Handlers**.
 A ```Handler``` object registers itself with the thread in which it is created.
 It provides a channel to send data to this thread, for example the main thread.

 * The data which can be posted via the ```Handler``` class can be an instance of the ```Message``` or the ```Runnable``` class.
 A ```Handler``` is particularly useful if you have to post data multiple times to the main thread.